Caney Creek (Matagorda Bay)

 Caney Creek (Matagorda Bay) is a river in Texas that begins northwest of Wharton, flows generally southeast, and empties into the Gulf of Mexico near Sargent.
-The major waterway to the west is the Colorado River while the next major waterway to the east is the San Bernard River.
+The major waterway to the west is the Colorado River and to the east is the San Bernard River.

 Geography

 Caney Creek rises 1 mile south of Matthews in Colorado County "within the maze of irrigation canals, dead-water sloughs, and old stream channels" at the northern edge of Wharton County.
 From there, Caney Creek flows 155 mi southeast before discharging into the Intracoastal Waterway a distance of 5.5 mi southeast of Sargent.
 Thousands of years ago, the Colorado River flowed through the Caney Creek channel before diverting into its present course.
-In fact, Caney Creek merges with the Colorado River about 1.0 mi above Glen Flora and leaves the Colorado just below than town.
+In fact, Caney Creek merges with the Colorado River about 1.0 mi above Glen Flora and leaves the Colorado just below the town.
 The creek's wide meanders identify it as a very old stream.
 Caney Creek is intermittent until the Matagorda County line when other streams empty into it, making it a continuously flowing waterway.
 The land along the stream is farmed for rice and cotton or used for cattle ranching.

 After passing through Wharton, Caney Creek runs east and southeast on the south side of FM 1301.
 The stream runs through Boling-Iago then goes south along FM 1301 to Pledger.
 From there, Caney Creek flows in a southerly direction on the west side of FM 1728 and passes to the east of Van Vleck.
 The creek runs south through Allenhurst and passes east of Caney.
 From there to its mouth, the stream follows FM 457.
 Caney Creek flows southeast past Cedar Lane where Linnville Bayou joins it just below the FM 521 bridge.
 The creek turns south and passes through Hawkinsville and Sargent on its way to the Gulf of Mexico.
 It first intersects the Intracoastal Waterway before emptying into the Gulf and East Matagorda Bay.

 Caney Creek Tidal, Caney Creek above Tidal, San Bernard River, Linnville Bayou, Hardeman Slough, and Live Oak Bayou are streams within the Brazos-Colorado Coastal Basin.
 The Texas Commission on Environmental Quality and the Environmental Institute of Houston (part of University of Houston–Clear Lake) maintain water quality monitoring stations on the Caney Creek and Linnville Bayou watersheds.